-The best option to try first, before putting your stuff into storage and begging for a guest bed or couch from a friend, is to ask for an extension on your current lease.
-There’s no guarantee that you’ll get one, but your landlord may be agreeable if they haven’t rented your apartment to someone else yet.
+Before putting your stuff into storage and begging for a guest bed or couch from a friend, choose the vastly easier option and send your landlord a lease extension letter.
+There's no guarantee that you'll get one, but your landlord may agree to extend your lease end date if they haven't rented your apartment to someone else yet.

-If you have a good relationship with your current landlord and you’ve been a model tenant, your chances are better for getting an extension.
-And, if there isn’t a new tenant waiting to get into your apartment and it will sit empty for a while, you may just get a lease extension so your landlord isn’t out any money.
+If you have a good relationship with your current landlord and you've been a model tenant, your chances are probably pretty good for getting an extension.
+It also helps if there isn't a new tenant waiting to get into your apartment.
+It doesn't benefit the landlord if the place sits empty, so you may get a lease extension so he or she isn't out as much money.

-The important thing to know when asking is to be professional.
-They would be doing you a favor, so be polite and courteous and willing to negotiate.
+The important thing to know when asking is to be professional and reasonable in your lease extension letter.
+If the landlord agrees to the extension, he or she is doing you a favor, so be polite, courteous and willing to negotiate.

 Put it in writing

 A lease is a legal document, so a lease extension letter request should be treated with the same level of importance.
 To request a lease extension, submit a formal letter containing all the pertinent details your landlord needs to make a decision.
 The letter should include:

 - Your name, current address and contact information